oracle-livelabs/pts/ai-vector-embedding-nodejs/labs/labs.md

 ## Task 1: Vectorizing a table with Sentence Transformers embedding

   1. We're now ready to vectorize our data using the hugging face sentence transformers.
-To do this you will need to create a nodejs program to vectorize our phrases using the Sentence Transformers embedding model packages.
+To do this you will need to create a node.js program to vectorize our phrases using the Sentence Transformers embedding model packages.

-  **NOTE:** We have already installed the sentence transformers available from hugging face locally on your system.
+  **NOTE:** We have already installed the sentence transformers available from hugging face on the LiveLab VM.

-  The file *vectorizeTableHFTransformers.js*  is already on your machine.
-Below is the contents of the file.
+  The program *vectorizeTableHFTransformers.js* is already on the LiveLab VM.
+Below are the contents of the file.

     ```